UtaDaphniaLab/Pathway-Enrichment-Test/README.md

 # Pathway Enrichment Test
 Conduct functional analysis using the hypergeometric test to find any enrichment among pathways.
+Run Pathway-Enrichment-Test.R to begin script.

 Example inputs and outputs have been provided in the corresponding folders.